SMU vs. UCF NCAA Football Odds, Plays and Insights | November 13, 2021

 UCF Stats and Trends

-- UCF has three wins against the spread in nine games this season.
+- In UCF's nine games this season, it has three wins against the spread.

-- This year, the Knights are winless ATS when entering a game as an underdog of 7.5 points or more.
+- The Knights have been underdogs by 7 points or more one time this season and have not covered the spread once.

-- UCF's games this year have gone over the point total five times in nine opportunities (55.6%).
+- UCF's games this year have gone over the total in five out of nine opportunities (55.6%).

-- When UCF records more than 25.7 points, it is 2-3 against the spread and 3-2 overall.
+- UCF is 2-3 against the spread and 3-2 overall when the team records more than 25.7 points.

-- In games that UCF picks up more than 413.8 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that UCF churns out over 413.8 yards, the team is 2-2 against the spread and 3-1 overall.

 - The Knights have turned the ball over one more time (13 total) than the Mustangs have forced a turnover (12) this season.